tawanaj/tawanaj.github.io/_posts/2024-08-23-silence-how-I-love-thee.markdown

 The other thing I realized, was that I never had a chance to internalize my own inner chaos.
 There were so many open wounds that had never been tended to.
 But they were masked as "healed" from the noise of what my reality was at the time.

 I found outward ways to make life loud again.
 I was hanging out with friends.
 I heavily indulged in social media and would revolve my life around it.
 I got plugged into a church and started serving.
 I started doing a lot more traveling.
+I even got into a long distance relationship.

-While all these were GREAT things to do (minus the social media indulgence), I was just numbing myself. **Trying to escape the fact that deep down I wasn't comfortable with just me.**
+While all these were GREAT things to do (minus the social media indulgence and probably the relationship :laughing:), I was just numbing myself. **Trying to escape the fact that deep down I wasn't comfortable with just me.**

-It took a whole lot of therapy, journaling and deep heart work to address.
+It took a whole lot of therapy, journaling, getting to know and love myself ([check out last weeks entry on this]({% post_url 2024-08-16-love-thy-self %})) and deep heart work.

 <h3 style="display: flex; justify-content: center;">*****</h3>